IGSN/igsn.github.io/organisation.md

 Physical sample materials encompass any materials referenced for scientific purposes, e.g. minerals, rocks, water samples, holotypes, collection specimens, reference materials, and other types of physical sample materials.

+A core element of the implementation of globally unique and persistent identifiers for physical sample materials is a handle server ([Handle System](https://en.wikipedia.org/wiki/Handle_System)) to resolve IGSN handles to the URL of the respective sample description at the collection/repository.
+This server is operated by the IGSN Implementation Organisation (IGSN e.V.).
+Read more on the [technical implementation](../system) of IGSN …

-IGSN e.V. is **not a database** for samples.
-Discipline specific databases are operated by the respective scientific communities.
+IGSN is **not a database** for samples.
+Discipline specific databases are operated by the respective scientific communities and IGSN, as persistent identifiers, help to reference samples in discipline specific sample catalogues.
+Read more on IGSN [system architecture](../system) and IGSN [communities of practice](../communities) …

 IGSN e.V. does **not prescribe a naming scheme** for samples.
 Communities are free to govern their IGSN namespaces according to their needs.
+Using IGSN ensures that samples can be uniquely identified.
+Read more on IGSN [naming conventions](../syntax) …

-IGSN e.V. is **not a standard metadata scheme**.
-Metadata schemes in community databases are defined by the respective scientific communities.
+IGSN does **not prescribe a standard metadata scheme**.
+Metadata schemes in community databases are defined by the respective scientific communities to best serve their needs for sample discovery and reference.
+Read more on IGSN [metadata](../metadata) …

 ## Entities and Roles ##